ranveer14/ranveer14.github.io/_posts/Philosophical Posts/2023-12-28-Descartes.md

 **Main Theorem 3.** _God exists_.

 _Proof_.
 We begin by observing that the idea of God exists in our mind.
 Thus it must have a cause.
 Moreover, the objective reality of idea of God is maximum and hence the cause of the idea of God must have maximum formal reality.
 Thus there must exist something with maximal level of formal reality.
 Since the level of formal reality of the mind is medium, there must exist something other than the mind with maximal level of formal reality.
-Since God is the only thing with maximal formal reality, God exists. $\square$
+Since God is the only thing with maximal formal reality, God exists. $\blacksquare$

 Note that when Descartes concludes that there must exist a thing distinct from mind with maximal level of formal reality, he has already broken through the veil of ideas and perceptions.
 So now Descartes concludes that atleast two statements are certainly true: I exist and God exists.
 In his 6 part series called "Meditations", Descartes then proves the existence of all physical universe and experiences.